jumpjack/heliostat/Lehrbuch der Physik: Th Akustik und Optik.md

 ![FIG.193](https://user-images.githubusercontent.com/1620953/233375220-cec177d1-5cd7-423e-aa44-10d611959912.png)

-one side AF of which is parallel to the direction of the sun's rays, while the other AC is a reflected one rays have parallel direction ; the base CF is formed by a stem which here falls in the extension of the mirror MM'.
+one side AF of which is parallel to the direction of the sun's rays, while the other AC is a reflected one, which has parallel direction ; the base CF is formed by a stem which here falls in the extension of the mirror MM'.
 This arrangement of the triangle is more advantageous

 -----------